fomightez/millefy-binder/rstudio_use.md

 - In the pane on the left side of RStudio, after the caret prompt, enter `library(millefy)` to load the library into the current namespace.

-- Now to work through the [Quick example with an included example dataset](https://github.com/yuifu/millefy/blob/0f2dde5a4ae8fa321f626410bc62db0255090f91/tutorial/Quick_example.md) paste in the code below from under the heading'Prepare tracks and parameters':
+- Now to get started working through the [Quick example with an included example dataset](https://github.com/yuifu/millefy/blob/0f2dde5a4ae8fa321f626410bc62db0255090f91/tutorial/Quick_example.md) paste in the code below from under the heading 'Prepare tracks and parameters':

 ```R
 # Path to bigWig files